litestar-org/litestar/docs/tutorials/repository-tutorial/01-modeling-and-features.rst

     :emphasize-lines: 9, 8,19,20
     :linenos:

-We are going to begin with a simple data modelling exercise using the included SQLAlchemy declarative model helpers.
-The helpers, included as a set of model classes and mixins allow you to quickly enable common functionalities on your models.
+We'll begin by modelling the entities and relationships between authors and books.
+We'll start by creating the ``Author`` table, utilizing the :class:`UUIDBase <litestar.contrib.sqlalchemy.base.UUIDBase>` class.
+To keep things simple, our first model will encompass only three fields: `id`, `name`, and `dob`.

-Let's start by declaring a new model named ``Author`` using the :class:`UUIDBase <litestar.contrib.sqlalchemy.base.UUIDBase>` class.
-We'll keep this first model limited to 3 fields: ``id``, ``name``, ``dob``.
-This is all we need to create the ``author`` table.
+The books entity is not considered a "strong" entity and therefore always requires an author to be created.
+We need to configure our SQLAlchemy classes so that it is aware of this relationship.

-We'll continue by adding a simple ``Book`` relationship to the ``Author`` model.
-We want to allow each author record to have zero to many book records.
-To achieve this, we want to make sure each ``book`` record contains the ``author_id`` as a link.
+We will extend the ``Author`` model by incorporating a ``Book`` relationship.
+This would allow each ``Author`` record to possess multiple ``Book`` records.
+By configuring it this way, SQLAlchemy will automatically include the necessary foreign key constraints when using the `author_id` field in each ``Book`` record.

 .. literalinclude:: /examples/contrib/sqlalchemy/sqlalchemy_declarative_models.py
     :language: python